Special $L$-values of certain CM weight three Hecke eigenforms: Introduction

-The series converges in a right half-plane and extends analytically to the complex plane via the Mellin transform.
-Of particular interest are its critical values, which occur at integers $s=n+1$ with $0\leq n\leq k-2$.
-The special values admit explicit integral expressions,
+extends analytically to the complex plane via the Mellin transform and satisfies a functional equation relating $s$ to $k-s$.
+The critical values occur at integers $1\leq m\leq k-1$.
+By the Mellin transform, the special values admit explicit integral expressions,